saulocantanhede/tfgreek2/docs/features/trans.md

 ## Feature description

-English translation based upon the [Berean Interlinear Bible](https://berean.bible/) offering a word-for-word translation of the Greek word surface text, focusing on a direct correspondence between Greek and English words, while also making adjustments for English grammar and punctuation to enhance readability.
-It prioritizes literal accuracy over idiomatic or contextual fluency.
+The `trans` feature provides an English translation based on the [Berean Interlinear Bible](https://berean.bible/).
+It offers a word-for-word translation of the Greek text, focusing on direct correspondence between Greek and English words while making adjustments for English grammar and punctuation to enhance readability.
+This feature prioritizes literal accuracy over idiomatic or contextual fluency.
 This feature is also populated for `phrase` or `subphrase`, but only if they consist of just one `word` node.

 ## Notes